 The direct influences of reading on nonword repetition suggest that children's proficiency in reading enables them to use orthographic information to solve phonological processing tasks (consistent with Castles & Coltheart, 2004).
 These relationships were subject to developmental change.
-The link from letter knowledge at age 4 to nonword repetition at age 5 suggests that children were using basic orthographic knowledge (single letters) to help them encode and repeat nonwords.
-At age 5, children were mainly repeating single syllable nonwords, and visualising one or more letters would be an effective strategy (e.g., if you know the first 1-2 letters, the rest of the word is easier to predict).
+The link from letter knowledge at age 4 to nonword repetition at age 5 suggests that children

+FIGURE 3 Model 3: Longitudinal relationships between verbal short-term memory and reading.
+Standardised regression weights are given next to each link between latent variables.
+All regression weights are significant at the p < .01 level.
+Numbers after each indicator name indicate time point.
+Residuals (1 -Multiple squared correlation $(r^2)$ ) are given above the short arrows feeding into the latent variables.
+BAS, British Ability scales word reading; DTWRP, Diagnostic test of word reading processes; LK\c, letter-sound knowledge: consonants; LK\v, letter-sound knowledge: vowels; PD\evens, phoneme deletion (Phab) total correct even items; PD\odds, phoneme deletion (Phab) total correct for odd items; Pl\evens, phoneme isolation total correct for even items; Pl\odds, phoneme isolation total correct for odd items were using basic orthographic knowledge (single letters) to help them encode and repeat nonwords.
+At age 5, children were mainly repeating single syllable nonwords, and visualizing one or more letters would be an effective strategy (e.g. if you know the first 1-2 letters, the rest of the word is easier to predict).
 On the other hand, the direct influence of reading on nonword repetition from age 6 to 9 suggests a different mechanism.
 Here, children were repeating complex multisyllabic words and it is probable that these more advanced readers were able to enhance their nonword repetition performance by additionally using orthographic cues.
-Namely, if you know the spelling of the nonword, it will be easier to remember.
+Namely, if they knew the spelling of the nonword, it would be easier to remember.

-Althogether, these direct and indirect relationships from reading to nonword repetition are consistent with the view that reading expertise supports lexical quality (indexed by stable, context-free mental representations of words, containing phonological, orthographic and semantic information, tightly bound together, Nation, 2017; Perfetti, 2007).
+Altogether, these direct and indirect relationships from reading to nonword repetition are consistent with the view that reading expertise supports lexical quality (indexed by stable, context-free mental representations of words, containing phonological, orthographic and semantic information, tightly bound together, Nation, 2017; Perfetti, 2007).
 As the links between orthography and phonology become tighter, this leads to higher quality, better specified lexical representations, which improves encoding of these representations in item memory (Demoulin & Kolinsky, 2015).
 Such item-level encoding is clearly more important for nonword repetition than for digit span and phoneme repetition, where the items already exist as established representations.
 This may be why we did not observe significant links between reading/phoneme awareness and the development of VSTM at any time point.

-Practical implications and future work
+4.4 | Practical implications and future work

 Our findings will help researchers and educators to understand the cognitive skills that underlie reading development, and to be aware of the consequences of learning to read on those same skills.
 Our participants were taught to read using synthetic phonics, which focuses on translating each grapheme into phonemes, then blending these sounds together to pronounce the word (as recommended by Rose, 2006).
-As expected for a phonics-educated sample, we find a strong role of phoneme awareness on reading (e.g., Shapiro & Solity, 2016).
-However, over and above the role of phoneme awareness, we have additionally demonstrated that phonological memory (measured by tasks tapping serial order) is critical for reading in the first two years of school.
-This finding may be explained in part by the focus on phonics instruction.
-Specifically, children who are good at accurately reproducing an ordered sequence of sounds will be more likely to quickly grasp the skill of decoding.
-It is important that teachers are aware that although decoding depends fundamentally on phoneme awareness and letter-sound knowledge, there are other skills involved, and some children may struggle with the memory demands of the task.
+As expected for a phonics-educated sample, we find a strong role of phoneme awareness on reading (e.g. Shapiro & Solity, 2016).
+However, over and above the role of phoneme